How to Determine Customer Satisfaction

-The ends of this continuum would be labeled "Not at all satisfied" and "Completely satisfied."
-Some value in between these extremes represents the level of satisfaction for a particular customer.
-Generally, market researchers consider the agreement between the point on the customer satisfaction scale and the actual opinion of the customer regarding their satisfaction to be inexact.
+Customer satisfaction is a variable that can be represented as a continuum ranging from "not at all satisfied" to "completely satisfied."
+Some value between these extremes represents the level of satisfaction for a particular customer.
+Generally, market researchers consider the agreement between the point on the customer satisfaction scale and the actual opinion of the customer to be inexact.

-Developing Customer Satisfaction Survey Questions
+Developing Survey Questions

 Strong analyses of customer satisfaction will include mathematical and statistical methods of data analysis.
-An objective of the analysis is to estimate the relations between the manifest variables and the latent variables, and among the latent variables.
+An objective of the analysis is to estimate the relationship between the manifest variables and the latent variables, and among the latent variables.